NickCondon/LLS_Big_Data_Tools/README.md

 This script can be used to convert files to .tif by selecting 'No Projection' and 'Save .tif output'.
 The checkbox for concatonation will combine all output files into a single .avi file, suitable for Lattice Light-sheet data-sets.
 A log file (.txt) will be saved within this directory for recording the processing steps chosen.

 #### Running the script
-1. Drag the Directory_destacker.ijm file onto an open session of FIJI and select "Run" **or** if already installed navigate to the Plugins menu.
+1. Drag the Directory_Z-Projection.ijm file onto an open session of FIJI and select "Run" **or** if already installed navigate to the Plugins menu.

 2. Read the acknowledgements window and select "OK"
 <img src="https://github.com/NickCondon/LLS_Big_Data_Tools/blob/master/Screenshots/DZP_Splash.png"  width="400" height="310">